Sensitization: Cross-sensitization

 Cross-sensitization is a phenomenon in which sensitization to a stimulus is generalized to a related stimulus, resulting in the amplification of a particular response to both the original stimulus and the related stimulus.
-For example, cross-sensitization to the neural and behavioral effects of addictive drugs are well characterized, such as sensitization to the locomotor response of a stimulant resulting in cross-sensitization to the motor-activating effects of other stimulants.
+For example, types of cross-sensitization to the neural and behavioral effects of addictive drugs well characterized, such as sensitization to the locomotor response of a stimulant resulting in cross-sensitization to the motor-activating effects of other stimulants.
 Similarly, reward sensitization to a particular addictive drug often results in reward cross-sensitization, which entails sensitization to the rewarding property of other addictive drugs in the same drug class or even certain natural rewards.

 In animals, cross-sensitization has been established between the consumption of many different types of drugs of abuse – in line with the gateway drug theory – and also between sugar consumption and the self-administration of drugs of abuse.

 As a causal factor in pathology

-Sensitization has been implied as a causal or maintaining mechanism in a wide range of apparently unrelated pathologies including addiction, allergies, asthma, overactive bladder and some medically unexplained syndromes such as fibromyalgia and multiple chemical sensitivity.
-Sensitization may also contribute to psychological disorders such as post-traumatic stress disorder, panic anxiety and mood disorders.
+Sensitization has been implied as a causal or maintaining mechanism in a wide range of apparently unrelated pathologies including addiction, allergies, asthma, overactive bladder, and potentially contribute to some medically unexplained syndromes such as fibromyalgia, as well as the controversial diagnosis multiple chemical sensitivity.
+Sensitization may also contribute to psychological disorders such as post-traumatic stress disorder, anxiety disorder or panic disorder, and mood disorders.